Click here to join.

 “Those who cannot change their minds cannot change anything” said George Bernard Shaw.
 As we look forward to the easing of lockdown, what changes can we expect to challenge landlords,… Read more →

-RICS Code for leasing business premises
+Cracking the code- the new RICS code for leasing business premises

 The RICS has issued the 1st Edition of a new code which comes into effect on 1st September 2020 as a RICS Professional Statement.
 The aim is fundamentally to improve transparency… Read more →